justsaykk/vttpday03/README.md

 ## Getters and Setters

-To generate all the getters and setters:
+To generate all the getters and setters on VS Code:

-on VS Code, press cmd + shift + P
+- Press cmd + shift + P

-type "Source Action" --> "Generate Getters and Setters"
+- Type "Source Action" --> "Generate Getters and Setters"

-Select all the stuff that needs to be getted and setted
+- Select all the stuff that needs to be getted and setted